Ever wondered what makes Henry Cavill tick?

 While Henry exhibits many classic Type 2 traits, he's not a stereotype.
 His particular expression of this type includes some unique elements.

 Unlike some Helpers who may struggle with boundaries, Henry maintains a certain privacy around his personal life.
 He's open about his passions but protects his intimate relationships—a healthy balance many Type 2s strive for.
+Compare this to fellow Type 2 Harry Styles, who similarly balances public warmth with private boundaries.

 He's also more comfortable with solitary activities than many Helpers.
 His gaming, painting, and PC building suggest someone who has learned to enjoy his own company—a sign of a maturing Type 2.

 According to personality experts, "Henry Cavill greatly values connections with others and mutual support.
 In addition, Henry Cavill likes to feel appreciated and recognition is key to his happiness."
-These are quintessential Type 2 traits.
+These are classic Type 2 traits.

 But he balances this with independence and self-reliance, creating a more integrated version of the Helper personality.